 One thing you can count on is Black women showing up and showing out in style.
-No matter what social media platform you favoured in 2021, you couldn’t scroll without seeing Black fashionistas on your timeline.
+No matter what social media platform you favored in 2021, you couldn’t scroll without seeing Black fashionistas on your timeline.
 From creatives showcasing their personal style while promoting sustainability, to beauty experts and hair gurus taking their entrepreneur skills to the next level, it's apparent that Black women are breaking through barriers and making their mark in the fashion industry.

 For this year's edition of Black Is The New Black, R29Unbothered is shouting out Iesha Gilchrist, Alicia Scott, and Nia Wellman.
 Not only did they keep us looking great, but they also showed us how to take our fashion from URL to IRL.

 You’ve probably seen many videos of fashion content creators sharing their shopping hauls and showing off how they styled their items.
-Georgia-based content creator and entrepreneur Iesha Gilchrist — better known for her social handle @Ieshatheg8 — always takes her content a step further.
+Georgia-based content creator and entrepreneur Iesha Gilchrist — better known for her social handle @Ieshathegr8 — always takes her content a step further.

 What makes Gilchrist stand out from the rest are her bold reel transitions, styling techniques, and unique thrift shop finds (she's been thrifting for 14 years).
 And while fast fashion has gained popularity over the last decade, Gilchrist's content inspires you to be both sustainable and creative when styling yourself.
 On her second Instagram page, Thrift N’ Tell, she creates serviceable videos about shopping at Goodwill and offers clever style hacks — from tailoring oversized items to thrifting blazers for your closet.
 This year, she released an e-book called 28 Days of Aesthetics, an in-person Thrift N’ Tell boot camp event.
 She’s also hosted many thrift reselling livestreams on IG.